outworkers/phantom/docs/basics/primitives.md

 }
 ```

-This would allow you to use `SubRecord` transparently as a natively Cassandra type
-and all necessary marshalling is generated at compile time with 0 runtime overhead using
+This would allow you to use `SubRecord` as a native type with all marshalling being at compile time with 0 runtime overhead.
-advanced macro machinery and you could arbitrarily use `SubRecord` as a valid column type.
+`SubRecord` is now a valid column type.

-This is an extremely fast operation that will allow you to magically encode complex
-Scala types in Cassandra while maintaining high throughput.

 ```scala